About Israel

 Israel-Egypt relations

-The peace between Egypt and Israel has lasted now for forty years.
-But only in January 1980, full diplomatic relations between Israel and Egypt were established.
-Egypt has an embassy in Tel Aviv; Israel has an embassy in Cairo.
+Peace between Egypt and Israel had already lasted for almost forty years.
+However, full diplomatic relations between Israel and Egypt were only established in January 1980.
+Since then, Egypt has had an embassy in Tel Aviv and Israel an embassy in Cairo.

-On the other hand, Internet incitement against Arabs in Israel is on the rise.
+On the other hand, Internet incitement against Arabs in Israel is also on the rise.

 There are two official Isreal-Egypt border crossings, one at Taba in the south and one at Nitzana.